Lead source tracking made simple.

 Track the source of each lead in your form directly

-Leadsources tracnks and inserts lead source data in your form, as hidden fields.
+Leadsources tracks and inserts lead source data in your form, as hidden fields.

 Track Google Ads data in WPForms